MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-sell-dispose-write-off-fixed-assets.md

 1. Click **Fixed assets** \> **Setup** \> **Depreciation group**.
 2. Click the **Deferrals** FastTab, and then set up the parameters for creating deferrals when a loss is realized.
-3. Select **Disposal**, if you want to dispose of the fixed asset entirely, or **Partial dismantlement** to dispose of part of the fixed asset.
+3. Select **Disposal** if you want to dispose of the fixed asset entirely, or **Partial dismantlement** to dispose of part of the fixed asset.
 4. Fill in  the **Model number**, **Deferrals group** and **Expense code** fields.